alphabill-org/alphabill/docs/transactions.md

    transaction with the token.
 4. *TypeID* (byte string) is the type of the token.
-5. *InvariantPredicateSignatures* (array of byte strings) is an array of inputs to satisfy the token type invariant predicates down the inheritance chain.
+5. *InvariantPredicateSignatures* (array of byte strings) is an array of inputs to satisfy the token type invariant predicates up the inheritance chain.

-##### Update Non-fungible Token
+##### Update Non-Fungible Token

 This transaction updates the data of a non-fungible token.
 The token must not be in [locked](#lock-token) status.